h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/nfolds.rst

 ``nfolds``
 ---------------

-- Available in: GBM, DRF, Deep Learning, GLM, Naïve-Bayes, K-Means, XGBoost
+- Available in: GBM, DRF, Deep Learning, GLM, Naïve-Bayes, K-Means, XGBoost, AutoML
 - Hyperparameter: no

 Description
 ~~~~~~~~~~~

-This option specifies the number of folds to use for `cross-validation <../../cross-validation.html>`__.
+This option specifies the number of folds to use for k-fold `cross-validation <../../cross-validation.html>`__.

-N-fold cross-validation is used to validate a model internally, i.e., estimate the model performance without having to sacrifice a validation split.
+`K-fold cross-validation <https://en.wikipedia.org/wiki/Cross-validation_(statistics)#k-fold_cross-validation>`__ is used to validate a model internally, i.e., estimate the model performance without having to sacrifice a validation split.
 Also, you avoid statistical issues with your validation split (it might be a “lucky” split, especially for imbalanced data).
 Good values for ``nfolds`` are generally from 5 to 10, but keep in mind that higher values result in higher computational cost.

 When specifying ``nfolds``, the algorithm will build ``nfolds`` +1 models.
 For example, if you specify ``nfolds=5``, then 6 models are built.
 The first 5 models (cross-validation models) are built on 80% of the training data, and a different 20% is held out for each of the 5 models.
 Then the main model is built on 100% of the training data.
 This main model is the model you get back from H2O in R, Python, and Flow.